Colonoscopy

 What to expect

 During the procedure, a flexible tube with a camera, called a scope, is inserted into your anus and carefully passed through the rectum and colon.
-This allows the gastroenterologist to examine the lining of your large intestine and capture images for examination.
+This allows the gastroenterologist to look at the lining of your large intestine and capture images for examination.
+Sometimes, the terminal ileum, which is the last part of the small intestine, can also be examined.

-A colonoscopy may also involve the collection of a small tissue sample, called a biopsy, and the removal of polyps (non-cancerous clumps of cells).
+A colonoscopy may also include taking a small tissue sample, called a biopsy, and removing polyps (non-cancerous clumps of cells).

-Colonoscopies help screen, diagnose and monitor various conditions such as:
+Colonoscopies help screen for, diagnose and monitor several conditions, such as:

 - Colorectal cancer